spdermn02/TouchPortal_WebpageCapture_Plugin/README.md

         -Default: ./puppeteer/chrome.exe
         -Alt: C:/Program Files (x86)/Google/Chrome/Application/chrome.exe
     - Config Directory
-      Provides for a config directory to be outside of the default %APPDATA%\TouchPortal\plugins\TPWebpageCapture directory, so that future re-imports of the plugin will not remove your configuration.
+      Provides for a config directory to be outside of the default %APPDATA%\TouchPortal\plugins\TPWebpageCapture\config directory, so that future re-imports of the plugin will not remove your configuration.
   - Actions
     There are no defined actions for this plugin, juse utilizes the built in Touch Portal plugin actions
   - Events